-If you are interested in submitting a manuscript to JCSR, please refer to Author Guidelines for information on how to prepare and submit your manuscript.
+Authors interested in submitting a manuscript to JCSR should refer to the Author Guidelines for information on how to prepare and submit manuscripts.

-All submitted manuscripts are read and evaluated firstly by the editorial staff.
-The papers which are not fit to the journal’s scope or are judged to be of insufficient general interest are rejected without external review.
+All submitted manuscripts are first read and evaluated by the editorial staff.
+Papers that are inappropriate to the journal’s scope or judged to be of insufficient general interest are rejected without external review.
 For detailed information on the journal’s scope, please refer to Aims & Scope.

-Manuscripts that passed the preliminary evaluation are sent to at least two external reviewers selected according to their specialties and academic skills.
+Manuscripts that pass the preliminary evaluation are sent to at least two external reviewers selected according to their specialties and academic skills.
 The peer review process is carried out entirely through the online submission system.
-Reviewers are expected:
+Reviewers are expected to:

-– to evaluate scientific quality of the manuscript, especially its originality, validity, significance, ethical aspects, presentation quality and interest to the readers;
+– evaluate the scientific quality of the manuscript, especially its originality, validity, significance, ethical aspects, presentation quality, and interest to readers;

 – provide an overall recommendation for publication;

 – provide a review report.

-All submitted manuscripts are evaluated through a double-blind peer review process.
-Double-blind peer review means that the reviewers don’t get to know the identity of the authors, and the authors don’t get to know the identity of the reviewers.
+All submitted manuscripts are evaluated through a double-blind peer review process in which the reviewers do not know the identity of the authors and the authors do not know the identity of the reviewers.

 The Journal of Curriculum Studies Research (JCSR) follows strict ethical standards for publication to ensure high-quality scientific publications and public trust in research findings.
 Reviewers play a central role in ensuring the integrity and quality of the scholarly publication.
-They must conduct reviews in an ethical and accountable manner.
-Ethical guidelines for authors and reviewers who contribute to JCSR are detailed in our Publication Ethics and Plagiarism Policy.
+Reviewers must conduct themselves in an ethical and accountable manner.
+Ethical guidelines for authors and reviewers who contribute to JCSR are detailed in the Publication Ethics Policy.

 The Editor-in-Chief or the Guest Editor of a Special Issue make the final decision based on the reviewers’ recommendations from among several possibilities: